thog9/Haust-testnet/README.md

 ## Features:

-*Allow multi-threading to mint NFTs faster.
+- Allow multi-threading to mint NFTs faster.

-- Support multiple Wallets and Private Keys
+- Support multiple Wallets and Private Keys.
-- Automatically send transactions from multiple addresses
+- Automatically send transactions from multiple addresses.
 - Monitor and update nonce for each private key to avoid conflicts when sending transactions.
 - Catch exceptions when transactions fail and handle errors related to nonce (e.g. nonce is too low).
 - Provide language options (Vietnamese or English) for users.